-Everything is your responsibility – Having full control is a double edged sword.
-You can reap the benefits, but you also have all of the responsibility that comes with it.
+Everything is your responsibility – Having full control is a double-edged sword.
+You can reap the benefits, but you also have all the responsibility that comes with it.
 You have to handle product storage, shipping, and returns, as well as communicate with customers.

-You only need to worry about the important things – If you are using the FBA system, Amazon will handle all of the heavy lifting for you.
-You won’t ever have to worry about things like storage, shipping, picking and packing.
-Most of your responsibilities will be to focus on sales and promotion and simply planning the amount of inventory you will send to Amazon to take care of.
+You only need to worry about the important things – If you are using the FBA system, Amazon will handle all the heavy lifting for you.
+You won’t ever have to worry about things like storage, shipping, picking, and packing.
+Most of your responsibilities will be to focus on sales and promotion, and simply planning the amount of inventory you will send to Amazon to take care of.

 Easy to get educated – A lot of people are selling on Amazon, and 3rd party sellers are raking in serious profits on the platform.
 These are all people that have paved the way for others that come after them.
-Due to the fact that selling on Amazon has gotten so popular, there are countless resources available.
-Using resources such as courses,youtube videos, or eBooks you can learn everything you need to know and run your business completely on your own.
+Due to the fact that selling on Amazon has got so popular, there are countless resources available.
+Using resources such as courses, YouTube videos, or e-books you can learn everything you need to know and run your business completely on your own.